asims567/Memory-Analysis/README.md

 | 85       | 55      | 71       |
 | 88       | 72      | 74       |
 | 85       |         | 70       |

+We will analyze this data set using ANOVA to determine whether there are differences in average memory scores across negative, positive, and neutral events.

+This dataset and question were provided by the University of Ottawa Statistics Course; **HSS 2381: Quantitative Methods for Continuous Variables**